otis-bot/otis-bot.github.io/README.md

 # Graphics Licensing

-The cat face image was based on a design by Paomedia under the Creative Commons license which can be accessed here http://creativecommons.org/licenses/by/3.0/.
-The cat head image was altered from its original form on Iconfinder.
+The cat face image was based on a design by Paomedia under the <a href="http://creativecommons.org/licenses/by/3.0/">Creative Commons license</a>.
+The image came from Iconfinder and was altered from its original form.